Ephellon/Privacy-Policy/README.md

 > To help connect you to better services, we may send generic (publicly available) data on your behalf.

 ## Usage/Stats
-> Data about your usage will not be stored if not on your machine.
+> Data about your usage will not be stored outside your machine.